Biopsy - nerve

 - Infection (a slight risk any time the skin is broken)

-- Permanent nerve damage (uncommon; minimized by careful site selection)
+- Permanent nerve damage (uncommon; minimized by careful site selection).
+A small patch of skin may be permanently numb afterwards.

 Nerve biopsy is invasive and is useful only in certain situations.
 Talk to your provider about your options.

-Midha R, Elmadhoun TMI.
-Peripheral nerve examination, evaluation, and biopsy.
+Umansky D, Midha R. Peripheral nerve examination, evaluation, and biopsy.
 In: Winn HR, ed.
 Youmans and Winn Neurological Surgery.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 245.
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 272.